Is it Worth Visiting Santiago de Compostela?

 One popular dish is Pulpo á Feira which consists of octopus boiled in salted water and served with olive oil, paprika, and salt.
 Another favorite is Caldo a la Gallega which is a soup made with potatoes, vegetables, chorizo sausage, and other meats.

-One of the best ways to discover the local cuisine is on a food tour where your guide will take the guess work out of where to find the best places to eat like a local!
+One of the best ways to discover the local cuisine is this Tapas food tour where your guide will take the guess work out of where to find the best places to eat like a local!
+You can go for Lunch or Dinner and it’s a great way to learn about local foods and customs.

 Tapas in Santiago de Compostela